The Chow $t$-structure on the $\infty$-category of motivic spectra: Abstract

 Our results generalize the ones in Gheorghe--Wang--Xu \cite{GWX} in three aspects: To integral results; To all base fields other than just $\C$; To the entire $\infty$-category of motivic spectra $\SH(k)$, rather than a subcategory containing only certain cellular objects.

-We also discuss a strategy for computing motivic stable homotopy groups of (p-completed) spheres over an arbitrary base field $k$ using the Postnikov tower associated to the Chow $t$-structure and the motivic Adams spectral sequences over $k$.
+We also discuss a strategy for computing motivic stable homotopy groups of ($p$-completed) spheres over an arbitrary base field $k$ using the Postnikov--Whitehead tower associated to the Chow $t$-structure and the motivic Adams spectral sequences over $k$.